WenBun/AlgoProg-Project/README.md

 4. Have fun!

 Don't forget to change the path to file.csv on all of the C files to avoid any errors

+Just fixed bugs that prevent the code from reading file.csv